 Scroll To See More Images

 Besides screenshotting looks that are impossibly gorgeous and go beyond my limited skills, the best part of Fashion Week—and really, all of Fashion Month—is making a tally of the beauty looks that connect the entire stream of runway shows and presentations.
-For February specifically, at least a couple of them end up being fall hair trends we can look forward to seeing everywhere (and inevitably trying) in the second half of the year.
+It’s an especially good time to drool over fall hair trends to try throughout the season and beyond, especially now that temperatures are falling and folks are getting into the fall spirit.

 Perfectly Imperfect Styling

-From Monse to Rebecca Minkoff, it’s impossible to ignore the enduring allure of I-just-rolled-out-of-bed-and-still-look-amazing hair.
+From Rebecca Minkoff (above, left) to Monse (right), it’s impossible to ignore the enduring allure of I-just-rolled-out-of-bed-and-still-look-amazing hair.
 In other words, hair that’s been styled, but doesn’t look too uniform or put-together.
 It’s “I woke up like this,” the runway edition.

-Justine Marjan, who was the key stylist for a handful of high-profile shows including Rebecca Minkoff, used TRESemme products to lock in all of her “perfectly imperfect” creations: the Volume Thickening Spray, Dry Texture Finishing Spray, and Compressed Micro Mist Level 4: Extend Hair Spray.
+Justine Marjan, who was the key stylist for a handful of high-profile shows including Rebecca Minkoff, used TRESemme products to lock in all of her “perfectly imperfect” creations: the Volume Thickening Spray ($4.99 at Target), Dry Texture Finishing Spray ($7.49 at Target) and Compressed Micro Mist Level 4: Extend Hair Spray ($4.92 at Walmart).

 Body—Lots of Body

-The 2020 award season may have delivered a dizzying array of bone straight hairstyles, but the runway made plenty of room for the complete opposite.
-Whether it was the effortless, unstructured waves at Nicole Miller, luscious curls at Christopher John Rodgers or voluminous blow-outs at Baja East, volume of all kinds will reign supreme by the time September arrives.
+The early-2020 award season may have delivered a dizzying array of bone straight hairstyles, but the runway made plenty of room for the complete opposite.
+Whether it was the effortless, unstructured waves at Nicole Miller (above, left), luscious curls at Christopher John Rodgers (right) or voluminous blow-outs at Baja East, volume of all kinds will reigned supreme.

-Dry shampoo is a surefire way to nix buildup and (literally) elevate flat strands, but Nicole Miller hairstylist Kien Hoang used Oribe’s Swept Up Volume Powder Spray and Gold Lust Pre-Shampoo Intensive Treatment if you want something different.
+Dry shampoo is a surefire way to nix buildup and (literally) elevate flat strands, but Nicole Miller hairstylist Kien Hoang used Oribe’s Swept Up Volume Powder Spray ($42 at Amazon) and Gold Lust Pre-Shampoo Intensive Treatment ($68 at Amazon) if you want something different.

 Ponytails With a Twist